Formula Reference

 Muzzle Velocity Calculator Logic

-What Does the Muzzle Velocity Calculator Compute?
+What the Muzzle Velocity Calculator Actually Does

 The Formulas: Energy and Momentum from Velocity